bejphil/CPP_Algorithms_Interview_Questions/README.md

 I've been told the questions are a bit "Too Math-y" for a typical software interview, which seems like a fair evaluation.
 In retrospect the questions dive a bit too deep into the specifics of C++ and do not cover enough basic CS knowledge.

+## What's in this Repository

+The repository is in two parts, one being the actual question write-up ( with and without suggested answers ) and the other being example code to accompany the suggested answers.

+To read the questions look under `Questions/With_Answers` or `Questions/Without_Answers` depending on your needs.
+The questions are provided in `.tex` and `.pdf` forms.
+In order to build these from raw `.tex` files yourself you'll need to have the `minted` packaged instead along with `xetex`.
+Build using `xetex --shellescape *.tex`

+The sample code can be found under `Code` as a bunch of header files.